Charting the Conformal Manifold of Holographic CFT$_2$'s: Introduction

 Supersymmetry is expected to be required for holographic conformal manifolds to exist, as non-supersymmetric AdS solutions are believed to be unstable~\cite{Ooguri:2016pdq,Palti:2019pca, Banks:2016xpo}.
 However, recent scrutiny \cite{Giambrone:2021wsm} has revealed AdS$_4$ configurations that might evade this requirement, as all the standard decay channels, both perturbative and non-perturbative, are absent for this solution.
 In ${\rm AdS}_{3}/{\rm CFT}_{2}$, the scenario could be richer and there is a long-standing counter-example \cite{Aharony:2001dp, Dong:2014tsa} which is understood both in the field theory and gravity sides.
 It is based on current-current deformations of the two-dimensional CFT, which are known to be exactly marginal~\cite{Chaudhuri:1988qb} despite possibly supersymmetry breaking.
 From the gravity perspective, these deformed solutions will remain in the small curvature regime for small values of the deformation parameters, and this assures that the deformed solution can also be studied in the supergravity approximation.
+More generally, in the supergravity approximation continuous deformations are identified with classically marginal operators, which will be exactly marginal only if they persist for finite values of $N$ and the CFT coupling.
+In the present work, we will mostly focus on the supergravity regime, and for this reason we will omit this distinction henceforth.
+However, we note that some quantum corrections can already be assessed in this limit from the $n$-point couplings among the supergravity modes \cite{Bashmakov:2017rko}.